Accreditation

 As broken down by the four dimensions of formation, the averages for the past three years for 19 students were:

-Each question reflects one of 40 Desired Outcome in the school’s MDiv Profile of graduates.
-For a list of the Desired Outcomes, see the SHSST School Catalog, pp. 14-15.
+Each question reflects the benchmarks in the United States Conference of Catholic Bishop’s Program for Priestly Formation.
+For a list of the Desired Outcomes, see the “Priestly Formation Program” in the SHSST School Catalog.

 SHSST offers a Master of Arts in Theology.
 At the end of a student’s MA program, the student is assessed by faculty members.
 If they write a thesis, the assessment form is completed by the thesis advisor and second reader.
 If they take comprehensive examinations, the assessment form is filled out by the three examiners.
 If the student does a capstone paper and presentation, they are assessed by the three professors who oversee the project.
 We have developed an instrument, standards, and goals for the assessment of the M.A. program.